 - Deviled Eggs

 Transport and Roads

 Freight service is provided by many major railroads within Arkansas and to major cities in the central United States.
 National airlines provide airline service from a number of airports to any location in the country.
 Little Rock and Bentonville airports are the busiest in the state.
 The McClellan-Kerr Arkansas River Navigation System is one of the greatest civil works projects ever undertaken by the US Army Corps of Engineers for navigation and flood control.
 The system is made up of a series of pools connected and regulated by locks and dams; when combined, the pools provide access to the majority of the country’s navigable inland rivers.

 Cost of Living

-Arkansas has a substantially cheaper cost of living than the rest of the country.
+One of the main reason to live in Arkansas is that it has a substantially cheaper cost of living than the rest of the country.
 In the state, a dollar supports spending more than it does in more expensive states.
 According to C2ER’s Cost of Living Index, the cost of living is around 14% cheaper than the rest of the country.

 In Arkansas, affordable housing is plentiful, and it is one of the most major cost-of-living disparities.
 According to Zillow, the median price of a home sold is $157,000, with a $100 median list price per square foot.
 The average monthly rent is $1,000.